Nebraska Department of Environment and Energy (NDEE)

-Lincoln County meets the National Ambient Air Quality Standards (NAAQS) for those pollutants subject to a NAAQS and is expected to continue in that status.
-Lincoln County is unclassifiable in regard to the state Total Reduced Sulfur (TRS) standards and no TRS emissions are expected from this project.
+Otoe County meets the National Ambient Air Quality Standards (NAAQS) for those pollutants subject to a NAAQS and is expected to continue in that status.
+Otoe County is unclassifiable in regard to the state Total Reduced Sulfur (TRS) standards and no TRS emissions are expected from this project.
 No impact is anticipated on habitat for any rare or threatened species.

 The NDEE proposes to issue a Class I operating permit with specific conditions, based on Title 129, which authorizes restrictions of fuel type and content, operational hour limitations, incorporation of applicable NSPS and NESHAP requirements, compliance with applicable Acid Rain and CSAPR provisions, and appropriate monitoring, recordkeeping, and reporting to comply with the provisions of the permit.

 The proposed permit and supporting materials are available for inspection by the public October 20, 2020 through November 23, 2020 at the office of the NDEE, Suite 400, 1200 "N" Street, Lincoln, Nebraska, and electronically at http://dee.ne.gov.
 Comments received during this period will be considered prior to the final decision.
 During this period the applicant, or any interested person or group of persons, may request or petition the Director for a public hearing, the request must state the nature of the issues to be raised and all arguments and factual grounds supporting their position.
 If a public hearing is granted by the Director, the hearing will be advertised by public notice at least 30 days prior to the hearing.